-There are many words in English that have very similar definitions, so similar that it’s difficult to tell some of these words apart at times.
+There are many words in English that have very similar definitions–so similar that it’s difficult to tell some of these words apart at times.
 Jealousy and envy are two such words.
-People treat these words synonyms constantly, but do they have the same meanings?
+Oftentimes, people treat these words as synonyms, but do they have the same meanings?
 If you look at the words closely, there is a slight difference between them.

 When to Use Jealousy

-Jealousy is defined as “fearful or wary of losing one’s position or situation to someone else, especially in an intimate relationship.”
-For example,
+Jealousy definition: Jealousy is defined as “fearful or wary of losing one’s position or situation to someone else, especially in an intimate relationship.”

 - He was jealous of her male friends.